pavitra-kanagaraj/ERA5_temp/02_cities/README.md

 - *Note: The global.nc data is not uploaded here due to storage constraints.
 However, following the steps in 01_download will allow access to the dataset.*

 ### 2. Load City Data:
-The IND_cities.xlsx file, which contains latitude and longitude coordinates of Indian cities, is loaded.
+The IND_cities.xlsx file, which contains the latitude and longitude coordinates of Indian cities, is loaded.
-- The city coordinates were obtained from the ** SEDEC Population Grid**, which originally provided shapefiles.
+- The city coordinates were obtained from the **SEDEC Population Grid**, which originally provided shapefiles.
 - These shapefiles were converted into an Excel file (IND_cities.xlsx) to facilitate data extraction.

 ### 3. Access Copernicus Global Data: